Qtejada/Embedded-Encyclopedia/docs/encyclopedia/hardware/basics/Mosfets.md

 - Second JFET is one with a higher IDSS and passes Q1s drain current through the load while holding Q1s drain at a constant voltage which is Vgs of what makes Q2 pull the same current as Q1
 - Q1 then wont see any variations of drain source voltage, output current wont change

+General Cascodes

+- Kind of like a shield, that prevents variations of the input from messing with the output.
+Helps with Miller effect and Early effect.

+Miller Effect
+- Speed killer.
+When your input-to-output varies wildly at very fast rates, the capacitances between terminal start to fight each other and voltage leaks into the input capacitor, causing distortion to your input.
+This limits the bandwidth you can operate at

+- Early Effect
+- As your input changes, the output wobbles just a little bit, killing your precision.
+-JFET Common Source Circuits

+Common Source circuits
+- Very similar to BJT emitter follower circuits, just much less gain, much more input impedance.
+- Remember that RS there as a self biasing mechanism.
+Stops JFET from pulling maximum IDSS by providing a voltage on the source, therefore VGS != 0.
+- Bypass capacitors work in the same way.
+WIll increase gain, while making it so you're not stuck with IDSS current
+- Having a negative supply is awesome, because you no longer have to assume how much current the FET will pull.
+Can use node voltage with RS to see what ID is, You dont have to know what VGS gives you an ID.